alexis-mignon/python-lgbopt/README.md

 in normed vector spaces:
 - addition,
 - multiplication by a scalar,
-- inner product (a custom inner production function can be provided).
+- inner product (a custom inner product function can be provided).